Creating Accessible Math Equations

 • Got Alt Text?

-Alternative Text Writing appropriate alternative text (or alt text) for an image depends on context and function.
+Overview Writing appropriate alternative text (or alt text) for an image depends on context and function.
 For Orbis, this requires the help of the SME or instructor in most cases.
-For a comprehensive explanation and great examples of how to ...
+For a comprehensive explanation and great examples of how to write ...

 • Internal Copyright Resources